-On May 9, 2017, the Company entered into a Securities Purchase Agreement, or the Purchase Agreement, with a single institutional investor for the sale of 2,000,000 shares of its common stock at a purchase price of \$1.50 per share and warrants to purchase up to an aggregate of 1,000,000 shares of its common stock, or the Direct Offering.
+On May 9, 2017, the Company entered into a Securities Purchase Agreement, or the Purchase Agreement, with a single institutional investor, or the investor, for the sale of 2,000,000 shares of its common stock at a purchase price of \$1.50 per share and warrants to purchase up to an aggregate of 1,000,000 shares of its common stock, or the Direct Offering.
 The warrants will be initially exercisable commencing six months from the issuance date at an exercise price equal to \$1.50 per full share of common stock, subject to adjustments as provided under the terms of the warrants.
 The warrants are exercisable for five years from the initial exercise date.
-The closing of the sales of these securities under the Purchase Agreement is expected to occur on or about May 15, 2017.
-The aggregate gross proceeds for the Direct Offering will be approximately \$3.0 million and the net proceeds are estimated to be \$2.7 million.
+In addition, the Company issued the placement agent of the Direct Offering, warrants to purchase up to 60,000 shares.
+The placement agent warrants have substantially the same terms as the warrants issued to the investor, except that the placement agent warrants have an exercise price equal to \$1.875 and will be exercisable for five years from the date of the closing of this offering.
+The closing of the sales of these securities under the Purchase Agreement occurred on May 15, 2017.
+The aggregate gross and net proceeds for the Direct Offering were \$3.0 million and \$2.7 million, respectively.